-Mr Jay Jay B. Bryan, Owner -
+Mr Jay, Owner Jay B. Bryan, Owner

 Education: Jay holds an B.A. from Duke University, where he majored in Economics and Public Policy.
 He also holds a J.D. from Duke University School of Law.

-Ms Thonja Thonja N. Hayes, Director -
+Ms Thonja, Director Thonja N. Smith, Director

-Education/Degree/Certificates: Thonja holds a B.A. in Criminal Justice from John Jay College of Criminal Justice.
+Education: Thonja holds a B.A. in Criminal Justice from John Jay College of Criminal Justice.
 She has received her Director Certification from Bright from the Start: Georgia Department of Early Care and Learning, and she holds a Technical Certificate of Credit from Atlanta Technical College in Early Childhood Care Program Administration.
-Knowing things change constantly in the childcare field, Thonja is continuing her education and pursuing a second degree in Early Childhood Education, which she is scheduled to complete in the Spring of 2010.
+Knowing things change constantly in the childcare field, Thonja is continuing her education and pursuing a second degree in Early Childhood Education, which she is scheduled to complete in the Spring of 2017.

 Experience: In 2007, after spending nine years in the legal profession, Thonja started her childcare career as an after-school teacher for 25 students.
 Shortly thereafter, she was asked to assume the role of Assistant Director.
 While serving as Assistant Director, Thonja fell in love with the administrative aspect of childcare.
 Thonja joined the Goddard family in May 2008, and taught in the classroom for a few weeks before being promoted to the Director of Education at another Goddard School in Georgia.
 She still enjoys the classroom atmosphere and further honed her skills in the classroom this past Summer while agreeing to fulfill dual roles of teaching Summer Camp and serving as the Director of The Goddard School.
 Thonja also enjoys the dual role of Curriculum Coordinator and she has extensive training in Promoting Quality Programming for Preschools, age appropriate developmental Lesson Planning, and Sign Language.
 Thonja is excited about the opening of The Goddard School located in Sandy Springs and is looking forward to meeting our prospective families.
 Thonja says, “I love interacting with the parents and their precious little ones.”